 When comparing long-term care insurance, you should recognize the differences between New York Life plan and other companies.

-The AARP endorsed New York Life Long-Term Care Insurance plan is available to AARP members who are health eligible for the program.
-New York Life pays a royalty fee to AARP for the use of its intellectual property.
-These fees are used for the general purposes of AARP.
+The AARP-endorsed New York Life Long-Term Care Insurance plan is available to AARP members who are health eligible for the program.
+New York Life pays a royalty fee to AARP for the use of its intellectual property, and these fees are used for the general purposes of AARP.